These are the signs that the independent contractor you work with is a true keeper:

-- What level of control does the employer have over the worker’s behavior — as mentioned, independent contractors have the freedom to choose working hours, days off, tools and working space, as well as the manner of work, while employees have to follow the company rules
+- What degree of control does the employer have over the worker’s behavior — as mentioned, independent contractors have the freedom to choose working hours, days off, tools and working space, as well as the manner of work, while employees have to follow the company rules

-- Relationship type and duration — IRS considers workers as employees if the relationship is long-term and doesn’t change often; independent contractors are hired temporarily, without guarantees, often for certain projects only
+- Relationship type and duration — the IRS considers workers as employees if the relationship is long-term and doesn’t change often; independent contractors are hired temporarily, without guarantees, often for certain projects only

 The other way is to complete the IRS 20 Factor Test.